 Its low cost of living affects the workers’ salaries in the country, which can start at around $500 per month or lower for rank-and-file employees.

 In contrast, foreign businesses investing in the country enjoy generous benefits and incentives provided by the government.

-In particular, agencies like PEZA were created to provide these incentives and boost foreign investments in the Philippines.
+In particular, agencies like PEZA were created to provide these incentives and boost foreign investment in the Philippines.

 Better investment security

 Compared to India, the Philippines is considered to be less risky to investors.
-This is due to the better savings and incentives they receive than in other countries in Asia.
+This is due to the better savings and incentives they receive than in other countries in Asia and Southeast Asia.

-Despite these advantages, investing in the country also poses several risks that companies should consider.
+Despite these advantages, making investments in the Philippines also poses several risks that companies should consider.

-These risks can affect the way a business works in general but can be worked out to prevent further effects in a company.
+These risks can affect the way a business works in general but can be worked out to prevent further effects on a company.